From Montreal to Nairobi: Reflections on a Transformative Study Visit

 Study Visit Reflection- By Karine Marineau

-At the end of this first week, several meaningful elements stand out from my experience in Nairobi.
+At the end of week one, several meaningful aspects stand out from my experience in Nairobi.

-First and foremost, I want to highlight the joy I felt during every encounter.
+Firstly, I want to highlight the joy I felt during every encounter.
 Each Kenyan I met showed remarkable openness, curiosity, and genuine pleasure in getting to know us.
 Rarely have I felt so warmly welcomed anywhere.
-Their attentive listening and active presence made me feel relevant and included in every activity we took part in.
+Their attentive listening and active presence made me feel important and included in every activity we took part in.

 The variety and quality of the teaching methods kept me fully engaged throughout the week.
 Field visits, formal meetings, dynamic lectures, and hands-on demonstrations created a truly stimulating environment for exchange and learning.

-For our team from Montréal, the balance between sessions at the Mazingira Institute and the different site visits was especially appreciated.
-It gave us the opportunity to reflect together on concrete strategies we could apply in our own contexts while also sharing the insights we had gained from each activity.
+The balance between sessions at Mazingira Institute and the various site visits was especially appreciated by our team.
+It gave us the opportunity to reflect together on concrete strategies we could apply in our own contexts, while also sharing the insights we gained from each activity.
 This led to enriching and thought-provoking discussions throughout the week.

-During our presentation earlier in the week, I had the chance to speak about the educational dimension of our organization and the importance, for me, of working with young people.
+During our presentation earlier in the week, I had the opportunity to speak about the educational work of our organization and the importance, for me, of working with young people.
 Following this, I met a participant who shared a similar motivation.
 He explained that his primary reason for developing skills in urban agriculture was to ensure that future generations could access this field.
-He stressed the importance of food autonomy as well as intergenerational knowledge transfer, which he saw as vital to preserving both culture and heritage.
+He stressed the importance of food sovereignty as well as intergenerational knowledge transfer, which he saw as vital to preserving both culture and heritage.

 That conversation deeply moved me.
 Having worked in education for several years, I saw it as a privilege to exchange with someone equally committed to youth.
 It was inspiring to witness the existence of such meaningful initiatives not only in Québec but also in Nairobi.